Ztkent/crab-crawler/README.md

 - **SQLITE_PATH**: The path to the SQLite database file.

 ## Output
-The crawler outputs the URLs of all visited pages to the console.

-### SQLite
 The crawler collects data from all visited pages in a SQLite database.
 To enable this:
 - set `SQLITE_ENABLED` to `true`